a-eski/neovim-config/README.md

 # neovim-config
 My neovim-config I run on Windows.
-Setup primarily for web, C#, and Lua development.
+Setup primarily for web, C#, C, and Lua development.

 ## New to neovim?
 - This is a configuration for neovim originally based on kickstart.nvim, which is a starter config maintained by the neovim community to help get people started with neovim.